 Roasted Chicken – Recipe And Many Tips

-When I roast a whole chicken, I also like to add lots of carrot chunks into the roasting pan, as these turn out very tasty, and become my side veggies.
+When I roast a whole chicken, I also like to add lots of carrot chunks into the roasting pan, as these turn out very tasty, and become my side dish or veggies.

 I also make baked potatoes, to utilize the cooking time and the oven heat.